Williloo/sus1531/README.md

     * You are required to regularly and thoughtfully make merge requests for the smallest reasonable units, and merge them into `master`.

-4. Document the planning of new features.

-    * You are required to scope out 2-3 problems to solve for future iterations of Toohak.
-You aren't required to build/code them, but you are required to go through SDLC steps of requirements analysis, conceptual modelling, and design.

-    * Full detail of this can be found in `5.5`.

 ### 🦆 5.2.
 Running the server

 To run the server, you can run the following command from the root directory of your project (e.g. `/project-backend`):